British Armed Forces: Organisation

 With the Acts of Union 1707, the armed forces of England and Scotland were merged into the armed forces of the Kingdom of Great Britain.

-There were originally several naval and several military regular and reserve forces, although most of these were consolidated into the Royal Navy or the British Army during the 19th and 20th Centuries (the Royal Naval Air Service and the Royal Flying Corps of the British Army, by contrast, were separated from their parent forces in 1918 and amalgamated to form a new force, the Royal Air Force, which would have complete responsibility for naval, military and strategic aviation until the Second World War).
+There were originally several naval and several military regular and reserve forces, although most of these were consolidated into the Royal Navy or the British Army during the 19th and 20th Centuries (the Royal Naval Air Service and Flying Corps of the British Army, by contrast, were separated from their parent forces in 1918 and amalgamated to form a new force, the Royal Air Force, which would have complete responsibility for naval, military and strategic aviation until the Second World War).
 Naval forces included the Royal Navy, the Waterguard, later renamed the HM Coastguard, and Sea Fencibles and River Fencibles formed as and when required for the duration of emergencies.
-The Merchant Navy and offshore fishing boat crews were also important manpower reserves to the armed naval forces.
+The Merchant Navy and offshore fishing boat crews were also important manpower reserves for the armed naval forces.
 Any seaman was liable to impressment, with many so conscripted especially during the two decades of conflict from the French Revolution until the end of the Napoleonic Wars, and from 1835 registered on the Register of Seamen to identify them as a potential resource, and many of their seamen would serve part time in the Royal Navy Reserve, created under the Naval Reserve Act 1859, and Royal Naval Volunteer Reserve, created in 1903.

-The British military (those parts of the British Armed Forces tasked with land warfare, as opposed to the naval forces) historically was divided into a number of military forces, of which the British Army (also referred to historically as the 'Regular Army' and the 'Regular Force') was only one.
+The British military (those parts of the British Armed Forces tasked with land warfare, as opposed to the naval forces) historically was divided into several military forces, of which the British Army (also referred to historically as the 'Regular Army' and the 'Regular Force') was only one.
 The oldest of these organisations was the Militia Force (also referred to as the Constitutional Force), which (in the Kingdom of England) was originally the main military defensive force (there otherwise were originally only royal bodyguards, including the Yeomen Warders and the Yeomen of the Guard, with armies raised only temporarily for expeditions overseas), made up of civilians embodied for annual training or emergencies, and had used various schemes of compulsory service during different periods of its long existence.